UIUCLibrary/alma-api-batch/README.md

 ## Development

+Before running tests, have the following environmental variables set:

+ALMA_API_KEY=to an alma api key that can read bibliographic info ALMA_HOST=api-na.hosted.exlibrisgroup.com

+(or set it to the host of your region, see [https://developers.exlibrisgroup.com/alma/apis/] for a list.

 Run `rake test` to run the tests.

 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).